Wanous/Wanous/README.md

 <div align="center"><h1><mark><bold>✨ Hi, I’m <a href="https://github.com/Wanous">Wanous</a> ✨</bold></mark></h1></div>

 > [!NOTE]
->- I'm a passonate of computer sciences💻 and a lover of mathematiques 📏
+>- I'm a passonate of computer sciences 💻 and a lover of mathematiques 📐
 >- 🌱 I’m currently learning computer sciences in an engineering school to be an software engineer
 >- My true nickname is Wanou but it's already taken 😑
 >- I love memes 📎